Family Vacation Fun

-- Paddle Your Wares.
+Paddle Your Wares.

-Enjoy the water and get a cardio workout, too, with a ride on one of the resort’s pontoon-like Schiller Water Bikes.
+  Enjoy the water and get a cardio workout, too, with a ride in one of the resort’s kayaks.

   - Play a Round.

   Squeeze in a “Quick 6”— a loop of six holes that can be played in about an hour — at The Preserve.
 Bob Cupp and Fuzzy Zoeller designed this entire course with a more forgiving layout, making it suitable for players of all levels and ages.